 Carcinoid Syndrome can mimic anaphylaxis but there is usually considerable flushing, diarrhoea, wheezing and an associated right heart murmur with high levels of Hydroxy Indole Acetic Acid (HIAA) in the urine.
 Phaeochromocytoma is a benign adrenal tumour that secretes adrenalin-like chemicals that can mimic anaphylaxis with flushing but is associated with very high blood pressure.

 Sometimes Panic Attacks, Hysteria, Aspiration of foreign substances into the lungs, Epileptic seizures, Histamine-rich foods (Histamine Intolerance), Scrombow-Toxicity to spoilt fish, Lung clots (Pulmonary Embolism), Low blood sugar, Fainting spells and Heart Attacks can closely resemble anaphylacxis and anaphylactoid reactions.

-Copyright Dr Adrian Morris
+Written and researched by Dr Adrian Morris

 First published June 2012 and last reviewed 4th January 2019.